Contrary to popular belief, the majority of traffic accidents in Virginia involve parked vehicles.

 - The driver won’t attempt to contact you, and you’ll have to report the accident to the police.

-While the first is often a civil issue that you’ll have to talk to your insurance agent about, the second is a criminal matter (“hit and run”) that may require additional effort on your part.
+While the first is often a civil issue that you’ll have to talk to your insurance agent about, the second is a criminal matter (“leaving the scene of an accident”) that may require additional effort on your part.

 In this article, we’ll go over what you should do if another driver hits your parked car.